 Homes are inanimate

-As much as some of us might want to think of our homes as being somewhat human or desire to assign human or functional characteristics and qualities to them, they are inanimate.
+As much as some of us might want to think of our homes as being somewhat human or we desire to assign human or functional characteristics and qualities to them, they are inanimate.
 Might they know when we are neglecting their maintenance or showing our love for them?
 Who’s to say?
 However, we know that they don’t require the same level of adjustment and adaptation for their own sake that their occupants do.

-To be sure, our homes age too
+To be sure, our homes are aging

 Putting the emphasis where it belongs